 Dr hab.
 Galia Chimiak is an associate professor at the Institute of Philosophy and Sociology at the Polish Academy of Sciences.
 Her research interests are in societal self-organisation and international development cooperation.
 In 2008-2009 she worked for UNDP in Bosnia and Hercegovina.
 Since 2004 Galia Chimiak has taught at several universities in Warsaw as well as in Trinity College Dublin.
 She is a member of the International Society for Third Sector Research and the Development Education and Awareness Raising Multi-stakeholder Group at DG DEVCO of the European Commission.
 In 2014 Galia Chimiak was a visiting fellow at UCD SPIRE.
 Her book The Growth of Non-Governmental Development Organisations in Poland and Their Cooperation with Polish Aid came out last year.

-This blog is posted in advance of her SPIRe seminar on “The international development civil society sector in Poland”, discussant Prof. Paul Walsh on Wednesday, February 28th, 13:00-14:30 (NOT EARLIER TIME).
+This blog is posted in advance of her SPIRe seminar on “The international development civil society sector in Poland”, discussant Prof. Paul Walsh on Thursday, April 12th at 1pm.